The Breast Care Center

 During a core needle biopsy, your breast surgeon uses a fine, hollow needle to withdraw sample from the suspicious mass.
 Examining the sample under a microscope will tell your doctors if cancer cells are present.
 Sometimes, your breast surgeons will use breast ultrasound or digital mammogram technologies to visualize where the mass is inside your breast.

 A fine needle aspiration uses a small, hollow needle to take samples of breast tissue.
 This minimally invasive biopsy method may be combined with diagnostic breast imaging technologies, so your breast surgeons can visualize where the mass is located within your breast.

-Sometimes, a minimally invasive biopsy is not the best option.
-Your breast surgeon will discuss the best method for performing a breast biopsy with you.
+Sometimes, a minimally invasive breast cancer biopsy is not the best option.
+Your breast surgeon will discuss the best method for performing a breast cancer biopsy with you.
 Surgical breast biopsies include:

 An excisional biopsy is an open, surgical approach, where you breast surgeon removes the lump from your breast.
 You are usually under general anesthesia for this procedure.
 Sometimes this approach is combined with a wire localization excisional biopsy.
 You will feel sore for a few days, and will have to specially care for the wound.
 Your breast surgeon will give you all the information you need to prepare and recover from this type of breast biopsy.

 During this type of breast biopsy, your breast surgeon will use digital imaging technologies to visualize the mass inside the breast.
 After general anesthesia is administered, using a small needle, your breast surgeon will push a very thin wire through the needle to mark the spot.
 This may be repeated several times.
 During the procedure, the wires left in place serve as a guide to your breast surgeon about which tissue to remove.